bhartendukumar12/codingAssignment/README.md

 # Nest Orders Service

-A backend service built with [NestJS](https://nestjs.com/) for managing orders in an e-commerce or order processing system.
+A backend service built with [NestJS](https://nestjs.com/) for managing orders in an order processing system.
 It uses PostgreSQL as the database and TypeORM as the ORM, with validation, Swagger API docs, and TypeScript.

 ---